luibee19/auto_gpt/README.md

 pip install -r requirements.txt

 ## Usage
-Run the auto_gpt_w_gui.py script: python auto_gpt_w_gui.py
-The GUI window will appear.
+Goto https://platform.openai.com/account/api-keys to create an API key if you havent had one Save your API-key to api_key.txt at the same location of the code file Run the auto_gpt_w_gui.py script: python auto_gpt_w_gui.py The GUI window will appear.
 Click the "Browse" button to select an Excel file containing the questions.